Roadmap to this page

 Amnesty International issued a 300-page report (summarized here) concluding that Israel is committing the crime of genocide.
 In the words of its Secretary General: “What’s happening in Gaza is a litany of violations of international law … not seen since World War II.”
 It specifically investigated claims that Israel was targeting Hamas, and found “these claims are not credible” in light of the unprecedented levels of destruction and the denial of aid to the entire civilian population.

-Multiple independent UN reports and Special Rapporteurs conclude that Israel is committing genocide and extermination in Gaza.
 In November 2024, a UN Special Committee to Investigate Israeli Practices found that Israel's warfare methods are “consistent with genocide, including use of starvation as a weapon of war,” using sexual violence against women and girls, and showing a blatant disregard for distinguishing between civilians and combatants - creating an “apocalyptic situation” of “unchecked barbarity.”
-In June 2025, the Independent International Committee of Inquiry on the Occupied Palestinian Territory found that Israel was committing the crime of extermination, including by killing civilians sheltering in schools.
-Former UN Humanitarian Chief Martin Griffiths said, “This is unequivocal.
-Of course it is genocide.”

 A short video summary of the findings of the UN Special Committee to Investigate Israeli Practices